dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 shaping of intelligence - all the unspoken nuances Framing problem - being able to detect relevance
 Focus - the fact that we can only really focus on one thing at a time and switch between them

+## The citadel
+Why is a trusted area in service of users crucial to replacing code based software ?
+Because all these apps need a credential store, payments, and private data, and so if we can gain user trust, our apps will be preferred, even if all else was equal about them.

+If we can then start doing things like price comparisons for everyones private data, like insurance payments, mortgages, car insurance.
+We continually get price data.
+Capture their concerns, like extra clauses they want in their insurance, and try broker this on their behalf.

+Eventually, we can form a pool of purchasing power.
+Also if we talk to service providers, we can switch our customers instantly using an API.
+Eg: cove insurance, or others that are tailored to the marketplace.

+So instead of each app springing up to take a narrow piece of private processing, we want any app to be able to do the private processing, where we guarantee the execution.
+So like raytio should be an app platform, not just a single standalone thing.